jlquinn/xbows-driver/doc/spec.md

 frame 1 having duration 2, and frame 2 having duration 1, the program sent to the keyboard contains 2 copies of frame 1 and 1 copy of frame 2.

 The first lighting packet contains 0x1a * frame count + 0x200.
-I suspect 0x1a
+0x1a
-tunes the overall frame duration.

-Unfortunately, tweaking this value causes the lighting to revert to white.
-So there doesn't seem to be flexibility here to play with durations.
+represents the number of bytes in an animation frame.
+0x200 is the number of bytes to the first frame byte.

 ### Simulating driver style lighting program